 State of Minnesota Beltrami County Distr

-State of Minnesota Beltrami County District Court Ninth Judicial District Court File Number: 04-PR-23-664 Case Type: Informal Probate In re the Estate of Robert George Christofferson, Deceased Notice of Informal Appointment of Personal Representative and Notice to Creditors (Without a Will) TO ALL INTERESTED PERSONS AND CREDITORS: Notice is hereby given that an application for informal appointment of personal representative has been filed with the Probate Registrar.
-No will has been presented for probate.
-The application has been granted.
-Notice is also given that the Probate Registrar has informally appointed the following: Name Edith Renea Christofferson Address 11111 Sundown RD NW Shevlin MN 56676 as Personal Representative of the Estate of the Decedent.
-Any heir, devisee or other interested person may be entitled to appointment as Personal Representative, or may object to the appointment of the Personal Representative.
+State of Minnesota Beltrami County District Court Ninth Judicial District Court File Number: 04-PR-22-828 Case Type: Informal Probate In re the Estate of lone Jean Johnson, Deceased Notice of Informal Probate of Will and Appointment of Personal Representative and Notice to Creditors TO ALL INTERESTED PERSONS AND CREDITORS: Notice is hereby given that an application for informal probate of the above-named Decedent’s last Will dated May 4, 2010 has been filed with the Probate Registrar, and the application has been granted.
+Notice is also given that the Probate Registrar has informally appointed the following: Name: Michael Dean Johnson 5554 Island View DR NE #8, Bemidji, MN 56601 As personal representative of the Estate of the Decedent.
+Any heir, devisee or other interested person may be entitled to appointment as personal representative, or may object to the appointment of the personal representative.
 Unless objections are filed pursuant to Minn.
-Stat. § 524.3-607, and the court otherwise orders, the Personal Representative has full power to administer the Estate, including, after 30 days from the date of issuance of letters, the power to sell, encumber, lease or distribute real estate.
+Stat. § S24.3-607, and the court otherwise orders, the personal representative has full power to administer the Estate, including, after 30 days from the date of issuance of letters. the power to sell, encumber. lease or distribute real estate.
+Any objections-to the probate of the Will, or to the appointment of the personal representative, must be filed with this court, and will be heard by the court after the filing of an appropriate petition and proper notice of hearing.
 Notice is also given that, subject to Minn.
-Stat.§ 524.3-801, all creditors having claims against the Estate are required to present the claims to the Personal Representative or to the Court Administrator within four (4) months after the date of this Notice, or the claims will be barred. /s/ John Melbye District Court Judge Date: March 23, 2023 (April 5 & 12, 2023) 210666
+Stat § S24.3-801, all creditor s having claims against the Estate are required to present the claims to the personal representative or to the Court Administrator within four (4) months after the date of this Notice, or the claims will be barred.
+John C. Melbye Judge of District Court Date: April 12, 2022 Kayla Littler Court Administrator Date: April 12, 2022 /s/ Bonnie Neumann Deputy Court Administrator Date: April 12, 2022 (April 19 & 26, 2023) 214231